shuwei666/Robust-pixel-wise-illuminant-estimation/README.md

 Check the path in `test.py` and run `test.py`.
 Default is using post-processing in **USING_POST_PROCESSING=True**, you can change it to **False** for comparison, and you will see an amazing improvement!

----

-Please do not hesitate to contact me if you have any questions, enjoy!